After World War II

 In 1959, Texas Industries, Inc. (TXI) began construction of its first cement plant in Midlothian.
 By 1967, the company had a total of three kilns to help meet the demand for cement with the construction of the Dallas/Fort Worth Regional Airport.
 TXI became the largest cement operation in Texas with the addition of the third kiln.
 In 1972, TXI added a fourth kiln to its Midlothian cement plant.
 TXI’s fifth and latest kiln went into operation in the beginning of 2003.
 TXI (purchased by Martin Marietta in 2015) employs approximately 173 people today.
 Other major cement operations in Midlothian include Ash Grove Texas, LP with 121 employees and Holcim (Texas), LP with 145 workers.

 RailPort is a 1,700-acre business park developed by TXI and now owned by Martin Marietta.
-RailPort is home to three distribution centers - the 1.35 million square-foot Target Distribution Center employing 455 people, the 800,000 square-foot Toys R Us Distribution Center employing 130 workers, and Quik' N Tasty Foods, Inc.'s 260,000 square-foot distribution center with 75 employees.
-Also located in RailPort is GDF Suez International Power a 1,650-megawatt gas-red electric power plant employing 70 people, Midlothian LNG, LLC, Western Power Sports, and Buckley Oil.
+RailPort is home to distribution centers - the 1.35 million square-foot Target Distribution Center employing 455 people and Quik' N Tasty Foods, Inc.'s 260,000 square-foot distribution center with 75 employees.
+Also located in RailPort is Luminant a 1,650-megawatt gas-red electric power plant employing 70 people, Midlothian LNG, LLC, Western Power Sports, Buckley Oil and a Google Data Center.